 Resilience Scorecard

-Four research-backed metrics that characterize how a multi-agent system behaves under sustained faults: Fault Tolerance, NRR, Fleet Utilization, and Critical Time.
+Four indicators that characterize how a multi-agent system behaves under sustained faults: Fault Tolerance, NRR, Survival Rate, and Critical Time.

 RESILIENCE SCORECARD